Platformatory/cp-sandbox/README.md

 1. Start the scenario with `docker-compose up -d`
 2. Wait for all services to be up and healthy `docker-compose ps`

-**Please note that in this scenario, healthy containers does not mean healthy kafka brokers.
-Please check the [health](#health) section above for more details**

 ## Problem Statement